Division Staff Contacts

 Letter of Intent, Application and Review

-Before submitting an application, NIGMS requires potential applicants to submit a letter of intent to Dr. Stephanie Constant, Chief of the Office of Scientific Review (OSR) at NIGMS, at least 30 days before the application deadline.
+Before submitting an application, NIGMS requires potential applicants to submit a letter of intent to Dr. Stephanie Constant, Chief of the Scientific Review Branch at NIGMS, at least 30 days before the application deadline.
 The letter of intent must contain the title, purpose, significance, content, list of potential speakers, audience, location, and estimated cost of the proposed meeting.
 Sufficient information should be provided to allow assessment of how the grant addresses NIGMS priorities for the R13 program.
 The acceptance of a letter of intent does not substitute for a formal conference grant application.
 NIGMS staff will respond to letters of intent with a letter or e-mail message indicating approval or disapproval.
 An approval response must accompany an application, or it will be returned to the submitter.

 Applications must be made electronically through Grants.gov using the SF424 form and application guide.
 The application receipt deadlines are April 12, August 12, and December 12.
 NIGMS staff will evaluate applications for programmatic relevance and the NIH Center for Scientific Review or the NIGMS Office of Scientific Review will manage the review of applications for scientific merit.

 To allow time for the approval process, there must generally be at least 10 months between the application deadline and the proposed conference date.

 For more information, see the NIH Guide for Grants and Contracts, May 7, 2020 (PA-20-207), or contact Dr. Stephanie Constant.